 So, why aren’t similar manual therapies being practiced in First Nations communities today?

-Continuing with this reasoning, I feel that this type of manual therapy was in fact practiced in the Americas and the Pacific.
+Continuing with this reasoning, I feel that this type of manual therapy was, in fact, practiced in the Americas and Pacific.
 We know all too well what happened after the Europeans’ arrival.
 First Nations’ cultures and traditions were bleached-out after their colonization and simply lost after so many deaths due to infectious diseases.

 It’s my wish to re-introduce the concept of restoring oxygen supply and blood flow as a mechanism of action of manual therapy to indigenous cultures of the Americas and the Pacific.
-Knowing this will still leave space for differences.
-Each nation will have room to add their classical approaches and specific techniques.
+Knowing this will still leave space for differences where each nation will have room to add their classical approaches and specific techniques.

 I would be happy to demonstrate and perhaps teach several procedures to interested members of the community.